-Binghamton University will not require standardized test scores (SAT or ACT) for spring 2023, fall 2023 and spring 2024.
+Binghamton University is a test-optional university, which means we do not require standardized test scores (SAT or ACT).
 Binghamton is committed to reducing barriers to access.

 What does test-optional mean?

 Test-optional gives you control over your application and allows you to decide if you want to submit test scores (ACT or SAT) to Binghamton.
 As always, Binghamton remains committed to access.
-Therefore, Binghamton will not require these tests for admission for spring 2023, fall 2023 and spring 2024.
+Therefore, Binghamton will not require these tests for admission.

 In this test-optional period the choice to submit test scores is entirely up to you.
 The Admissions Committee is prepared to review applications with or without test scores.